-Contemporary romance is a subgenre of romance novels, generally set contemporaneously with the time of its writing.
-As contemporary romance novels have grown to contain more complex plotting and more realistic characters, the line between this subgenre and the genre of women's fiction has blurred.
+Contemporary romance is a subgenre of romance novels generally set contemporaneously with the time of its writing.
+They have grown to contain more complex plotting and more realistic characters and the line between this subgenre and the genre of women's fiction has blurred.

 Storyboards on Pinterest

 A modern romance inspired by actual events, all characters are fictitious.